 Listening to “You”

-- Analysis of key metrics: sales and profitability for the industries and markets your company operates in; your company’s key assets, skills and capabilities.
+- Analyse key performance indicators – sales and profitability for the industries and markets your company currently operates in;

 Listening to “The Market”

 By completing this analysis, you will gain insights into the profitable industries and geographic markets worth pursuing.
-You’ll identify the trends and developments your SME should respond to and how you can differentiate and position yourselves against your key competitors.
+You’ll identify the trends and developments your SME should respond to and how you can differentiate and position yourselves against key competitors.

-Listening to Customers
+Listening to your customers

 - Those that love you